 Is criminal inadmissibility to Canada permanent?+

-No. Criminal inadmissibility is not permanent — it can be overcome through: (1) deemed rehabilitation (automatic after 10 years, for single non-serious convictions); (2) applied Criminal Rehabilitation (formal application after 5 years, permanent approval); (3) a Temporary Resident Permit (temporary permission for specific travel); or (4) a Canadian record suspension (for Canadian convictions only).
+No. Criminal inadmissibility is not permanent, it can be overcome through: (1) deemed rehabilitation (automatic after 10 years, for single non-serious convictions); (2) applied Criminal Rehabilitation (formal application after 5 years, permanent approval); (3) a Temporary Resident Permit (temporary permission for specific travel); or (4) a Canadian record suspension (for Canadian convictions only).
 There is no offence that creates absolute, permanent inadmissibility that cannot be overcome through one of these pathways.

-📊 Want a personalized s.36 analysis?
+📊 Want a detailed s.36 breakdown?